yodrew/darkroomretreat/manuscript/protocol.md

 ### post-retreat {#post-retreat}

 The effects of a retreat continue afterward, sometimes with an intensity greater than the retreat's.
 It can feel like a storm sometimes.
 So I call it the aftermath.
 This is another phase of exploration, metamorphosis, and insight.
 It can last from a few days to several weeks.
+The transition days of a retreat reduce its length and intensity to tolerable levels.

+> __CAUTION__: Do not attempt a retreat without transition days, no matter how desperate and short on time you may be.
+Storms are endurable.
+Hell may not be.

 For about a week after your retreat, plan only usual things: job, school, family.
 This most quickly returns you to functional stability, minimizes exposure to disturbance, and maximizes your chance of absorbing the value of the retreat.
 Stay in when you might go out.
 The party will still be there in a week.
 Be subdued.
 Keep to yourself.
 Whose life is it anyway?